 - The “power of small”–as a small school, we will adapt as needed to meet the changing situation and to reduce disruption for students.

 - Remaining inclusive in our decision-making will help us best address the needs of our diverse constituents.

 - In order to balance the educational and health needs of our community, we understand that unless all families and employees are under strict quarantine, there will always be an element of risk to convening in person.
 Our goal is to mitigate that risk and create the healthiest environment possible in which children can learn.

 - The school year will look different from what we have known in the past and may include some combination of virtual, face-to-face, and hybrid learning, as waves of infection impact our geographic area.

 - We will operate on campus only if it is in alignment with our local and state authorities and if we can successfully and reasonably follow the CDC guidelines available at the time.

-- Moorestown Friends expects a phased re-entry to the school year and will prioritize getting our youngest learners (Lower School – Preschool through Grade 4) on campus as much as possible, as they require the greatest hands-on support to grow and adapt to the changing environment.
+- Moorestown Friends will prioritize our youngest learners (Lower School) on campus as much as possible, as they require the greatest hands-on support to grow and learn and are less independent than older students.